 Creator: Mike Myers

-Mike Myers is a Canadian actor, comedian, singer, screenwriter, and film producer, best known for his run on Saturday Night Live from 1989 to 1995 and for playing the title roles in the Austin Powers and Shrek series of films.
+Michael John "Mike" Myers (May 25, 1963-)is a Canadian actor, comedian, singer, screenwriter, and film producer, best known for his run on Saturday Night Live from 1989 to 1995 and for playing the title roles in the Austin Powers and Shrek series of films.

 - Saturday Night Live (1989-1995)